Pro Forms

 Update User Meta

 The Update User Meta action allows you to update user meta data after the form is submitted.
-This makes it easy to create profile pages that allows users to update their user data on your website without having to login to the WordPress admin area.
+This makes it easy to create profile pages that allow users to update their information on the frontend.

 • Replace Value: Replace the value with the new value.